Devattom/flask-app/README.md

 $ python3 -m .venv venv
 ```

-In any case you have to activate the scripts at the end :
+Activate the scripts at the end :

 (Windows)
 ```console
 $ .venv\Scripts\activate